Security Studies Certificate

 A senior seminar to serve as the capstone experience

-•While we imagine that the seminar would most often be one of the senior seminars offered by the International Studies Department (International Studies 401), we do not rule out the possibility that a student might take a relevant seminar offered in another department.
+While we imagine that the seminar would most often be one of the senior seminars offered by the International Studies Department (International Studies 401) or the Political Science Department (Political Science 390), we do not rule out the possibility that a student might take a relevant seminar offered in another department.

 Each semester the Office of the Registrar will designate which courses can serve as electives and senior seminars for the Security Studies program.